Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Product Hyperbolic -Manifolds

-This implies that for any minimizing sequence $\sigma_n$ for the harmonic maps energy functional on {\TS}for $\M$, the sequence $G_n(\sigma_n)$ stays in a compact subset of $\text{Teich}(S)$.
-Thus using the fact that $\Phi_n$ is converging to an isometry on compact sets, we see that $G_n(\sigma_n)$ is a minimizing sequence for the energy functional $E$ on $\text{Teich}(S)$ for $\M_\infty$.
-Since the $G_n(\sigma_n)$ stay in a compact subset of $\M_\infty$, we can pass to a subsequential limit to obtain an absolute minimum for $E$ on $\M_\infty$.
+Thus using the fact that $\Phi_n$ is converging to an isometry on compact sets, we see that $G_n(\sigma_n)$ is a minimizing sequence for the energy functional $E$ on $\text{Teich}(S)$ for $\M_\infty$, defined using the homotopy equivalence $f_{\infty}:S \rightarrow \M_{\infty}$ in the same way for $\M_{\infty}$ as for $\M$.
+Since the $G_n(\sigma_n)$ stay in a compact subset of $\text{Teich}(S)$, we can pass to a subsequential limit to obtain an absolute minimum for $E$ on $\M_\infty$.
 The image of the {\hmp} corresponding to the absolute minimum is then an embedded essential {\ms} in $\M_{\infty}$ \cite{SY79}.
-Note that this {\ms} is not just stable but a local minimizer for area (this will be important for the next step, see Remark \ref{rem:Anderson}).
-In fact, this minimal surface is a global minimizer for area in its homotopy class in $\M_{\infty}$, although that won't matter for the argument that follows.
+Note that this {\ms} is not just stable but a local minimizer for area (see e.g. \cite{CalegariMinimalSurfaces}[4.4.1].)
+This fact will be important for the next step, see Remark \ref{rem:Anderson}.
+In fact, one can check that this minimal surface is a global minimizer for area in its homotopy class in $\M_{\infty}$, although that won't matter for the argument that follows.

 We now apply \Cref{lem:Anderson} to $\M_\infty$.
 We just need to check that if we are in the second alternative of \Cref{lem:Anderson}, then $\M$ has infinitely many minimal surfaces.
 In this case there are surfaces $S_\epsilon$ and $S_{-\epsilon}$ that bound a product region homeomorphic to $S \times (-\epsilon,\epsilon)$ in $\M_{\infty}$ containing $S$, and whose mean-curvature vectors point towards $S$ at every point.
 In this case, for large $n$ we have that $\Phi_n(S_{\pm \epsilon})$ bound a product region in $\M$ with mean-convex boundary.
 Each such product region contains a locally area-minimizing minimal surface by \cite{meeks1982embedded}, which gives infinitely many minimal surfaces in $\M$ because the regions bounded by the $\Phi_n(S_{\pm \epsilon})$ will leave every compact set as $n$ tends to infinity.
-Using min-max we can then produce infinitely many ``saddle" minimal surfaces as well. \end{pf}
+Using local min-max theory, we can then produce infinitely many saddle point minimal surfaces as well \cite{KLS19}[Section 6]. \end{pf}